 If you’re looking to upgrade, your best bet is to sell your Mage Knight base game and get the Ultimate Edition as soon as possible.
 Taking into account that you can get a very good deal on the used base game, this is a pretty obvious choice.

 Of course, the Ultimate Edition has great re-sell value as well.
 If you get it and for some reason completely hate it, it’s not the end of the world.

 Mage Knight Ultimate Edition is more than worth your money.
 It offers so many options, you can sink hundreds of hours into it easily.
 Buying just the base game is a waste of money, considering the prices.

 Ultimate Edition has made the original base game redundant.
 Even if you’re looking to upgrade from it, you’re still better off selling it and just buying the Ultimate Edition.

-Playing for four hours, only to lose the scenario by one point of attack does not feel frustrating – contrary: I knew exactly where I’ve lost that and was determined to play again and do better.
-And when you eventually win such a tough scenario (beat Volkare for example) it feels so rewarding and a real accomplishment, because you know nothing was given to you; you had to hard earn it.
+Playing for four hours, only to lose the scenario by one point of attack does not feel frustrating – contrary: I knew exactly where I’d lost that and was determined to play again and do better.
+And when you eventually win such a tough scenario (beat Volkare for example) it feels so rewarding and a real accomplishment because you know nothing was given to you; you had to work hard earn it.

 I have yet to encounter another board game, that stimulates similar feelings so strongly.

 Click here to read my Review of the Mage Knight Ultimate Edition

 Do you like what you just read?
 Consider subscribing for more content:

 6 thoughts on “Is Mage Knight Ultimate Edition Worth It?”